cassiozen/mithryn-ttrpg/combat.md

 ### Help

 Grant an ally advantage on their attack if the player can reasonably explain to the GM how you could help in a given situation.

-The GM may call for an attribute check or grant it automatically, depending on how good the idea is.
+The GM then can grant let the ally re-roll up to 2 damage dice if they aren't hits.

 ---